 Abstract

 This study explores the relationship between musculoskeletal conditions of ageing and life-space mobility (LSM) in 1,110 community-dwelling older adults from the Hertfordshire Cohort Study.
 LSM is a novel measure which captures ability to mobilise within the home, locally and more widely.
-Among men, older age, care receipt, falls, lower wellbeing, and reduced physical function were associated with lower LSM, while in women only physical function was associated with LSM.
+Among men, older age, care receipt, not driving a car, lower wellbeing, and reduced physical function were associated with lower LSM, while in women only not driving a car and physical function were associated with LSM.
 Osteoporosis, arthritis, and fractures had no significant associations with LSM in either gender.
 These findings provide support for sex-specificity in the determinants of LSM and inform novel approaches to improving mobility and health in older age.

 Introduction

 Life-space mobility (LSM) is defined as the capacity to access various areas, from the room where the person sleeps to locations outside the town one lives in (Peel et al., 2005), and it is thus different from physical mobility, intended purely as the ability to move freely.
 LSM is fundamental for individuals to engage in a diverse range of activities (Portegijs et al., 2015, Rosso et al., 2013).
 Indeed, LSM plays a vital role in every aspect of daily life and is critical to maintaining independence in older age (Giannouli et al., 2019, Seinsche et al., 2023, Münch et al., 2019).
-However, LSM tends to decrease in older age (Hallal et al., 2012, Peel et al., 2005), associated with a number of adverse health outcomes such as poor physical functioning (Takemoto et al., 2015), cognitive decline (Caldas et al., 2020), low quality of life (Rantakokko et al., 2016), reduced social engagement (Rantakokko et al., 2016), nursing home admission (Sheppard et al., 2013), and mortality (Mackey et al., 2014).
-Furthermore, older age is often associated with musculoskeletal conditions (e.g. osteoporosis and arthritis), falls, and fractures (Rudnicka et al., 2020, Woolf and Pfleger, 2003, Beard et al., 2016), which may impact LSM.
+However, LSM tends to decrease in older age (Hallal et al., 2012, Peel et al., 2005), and is associated with a number of adverse health outcomes such as poor physical functioning (Takemoto et al., 2015), cognitive decline (Caldas et al., 2020), low quality of life (Rantakokko et al., 2016), reduced social engagement (Rantakokko et al., 2016), nursing home admission (Sheppard et al., 2013), and mortality (Mackey et al., 2014).

-Since LSM is affected not only by physical but also psychosocial and environmental factors (Thompson et al., 2015, Giannouli et al., 2016), traditional measures of daily activities and physical function may not be sufficient for fully capturing an individual’s mobility within and between different geospatial areas.
-For instance, the Timed-Up-And-Go test (which measures the time a person takes to rise from a chair, walk 10 feet, turn around, walk back to the chair, and sit down) is a widespread tool used to assess mobility (Gothe et al., 2014) and is often performed in tandem with other tests such as gait speed and balance tests (Treacy and Hassett, 2017).
-However, while these tests provide valuable information concerning physical capability and motor function, they do not necessarily relate to LSM.
-Giannuoli and colleagues have demonstrated, in a small sample of German community-dwelling older adults with a mean (SD) age of 72.5 (5.9) years, that measures of mobility related to capacity were only weakly associated with real-life mobility (i.e. in-home as well as out-of-home mobility which include the use of assistive devices as well as passive means of transportation, such as cars) (Giannouli et al., 2016).
+LSM is important as traditional measures of daily activities and physical function usually provide information concerning physical capability and motor function only and may not be sufficient for fully capturing an individual’s mobility within and between different geospatial areas.
+For example, Giannuoli and colleagues demonstrated, in a small sample of German community-dwelling older adults with a mean (SD) age of 72.5 (5.9) years, that measures of mobility related to capacity were only weakly associated with real-life mobility (i.e. in-home as well as out-of-home mobility which include the use of assistive devices as well as passive means of transportation, such as cars) (Giannouli et al., 2016).